-Respect is one of Our Charter values and is fundamental to building stronger teams and being an inclusive and diverse workplace.
-For some people, this has not been their experience of working at BHP.
-We are determined to address this.
+To help mitigate gender pay disparities, we have taken steps to reduce potential bias in remuneration at the time of recruitment and we conduct an annual gender pay review, the results of which are reported to the BHP Remuneration Committee.
+Respect is one of our values under Our Charter and is fundamental to building stronger teams and being an inclusive and diverse workplace.
+For some people, this has not been their experience of working at BHP and we are determined to address this.

 Our ambition to achieve a more diverse and inclusive workplace is focused on four areas: